Transfers & transports

 How to move around town & airport transfer options

-It’s pretty easy to move around Amsterdam, you just have to choose your way :)
+There are many ways to move around Bangkok, you just have to choose the one that best suits your needs:

 Have you just started to plan your trip?
 Too many things to decide?
 Too long do it all by yourself?
 Special needs or wishes?
 Then, you should plan your trip with a local to get tailored travel plans & advices.